Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/01-joins-cartesian.md

 FROM R1
 CROSS JOIN R2
 ```
-Note that unlike INNER JOIN, we aren't matching on anything.
+Note that unlike `INNER JOIN`, we aren't matching on anything.

 ### Output
 This produces